BSpendlove/bspendlove.github.io/_posts/2023-06-10-building-a-netflow-collector.md

 comments: true
 ---

+> I apologize in advanced for the amount of images and config snippets, I prefer images over text... :-)

 I want to build a system that collects flow logs using multiple collectors, stores those logs in a database and then compress that data after a given time.
 Here is the basic architecture that we will be going for:

 ![Architecture Diagram](../img/2023-06-10-building-a-netflow-collector/architecture.png)